 1933 - Lots of added decoration is seen in this photo of the theatre running "Don't Bet on Love," a July release with Ginger Rogers and Lew Ayres.
 Thanks to the Ronald W. Mahan Collection for sharing the photo.
 It's one taken by Peerless Photo Service that was once in the collection of Johnny Bresnik.

-1936 - A Life photo taken at the May 2 premiere of the William Cameron Menzies film "Things to Come."
+1936 - An Alfred Eisenstaedt photo taken for Life at the May 2 premiere of the William Cameron Menzies film "Things to Come."
 It starred Raymond Massey, Edward Chapman and Ralph Richardson.
-Thanks to Noirish Los Angeles contributor BifRayRock for finding the photos in the Life collection.
-They're on his Noirish post #40301.
+Thanks to Scott Collette for sharing five premiere shots on his Forgotten Los Angeles Facebook post about the film.
+He also has them on Instagram

 1936 - A view west during the "Things to Come" opening.
-Note the faint signage for the Ritz Theatre in the distance.
-Photo: Life
+Note the signage for the Fox Ritz Theatre in the distance.
+Photo: Alfred Eisenstaedt

 1936 - The west side of the Four Star.
-Photo: Life
+Photo: Alfred Eisenstaedt for Life.
+Thanks again, Scott!

 1936 - "The Devil is a Sissy" was a September release with Freddy Bartholomew and Jackie Cooper.
 Thanks to Mike Nemeth for sharing his photo.
 It appeared as a post on the All Movie Theatres Facebook page.